minusyt23/notes/percy-bysshe-shelley.md

 *The Wind moves through the sky.*

 The same thing happens in here.
 What are the leaves of the sky?
 Clouds!

 What happens when Wind tries to blow on the clouds?
 It rains!
 And rain is a **regenerative force**, something needed for life.

+> Note: the word "stream" projects us in the third part already, cause it could mean river.

 Clouds are the product of *tangled boughs of Heaven and Ocean*.
+This describes how clouds are made.
+Think about it; the steam that makes clouds comes from the Ocean and goes to Heaven, and Shelley imagines tentacles (*tangled boughs*) keeping the two together.

 > Note: Heaven here means sky.

 Look at how he says that the sky has a *blue surface*, describing it as if it was the ocean.
+This is because there is a connection with the ocean (*tangled boughs*)!
 Now, is the ocean colouring the sky or viceversa?
 It's the sky that changes colour of the sea!

+###### Maenads

 Maenads!
 Important.
 Find out what they are.
 Because the Clouds look like fierce Maenads.
+And *locks*, in the next verse, mean the nasty curls of the Maenad's hair.

+Since the clouds look just like a Maenad's hair, Shelley is right when he says it's a storm!
+To him, curly clouds mean an approaching storm.

 ###### Link between the parts